 Figure 3.
 Change in annual all-cause mortality per 100,000 population associated with NDVI changes from 2014-2018 to 2019-2023 for 1,041 cities globally.

 In general, cities classified as “Arid” by the Köppen-Geiger climate classification did not experience large changes in NDVI between the two time periods, and thus had smaller magnitude changes in mortality associated with urban greenspace trends compared to other climates (Fig. 4).
-Temperate cities were similarly fairly evenly distributed between avoided and additional deaths associated with changes in NDVI between the two time periods, but had a much larger spread than arid cities.
+Temperate cities were similarly fairly evenly distributed between those with fewer and additional deaths associated with changes in NDVI between the two time periods, but had a much larger spread than arid cities.
 Tropical cities generally became less green across the two time periods and had greater associated excess deaths.
 In contrast, continental cities were greener on average in 2019-2023 compared to 2014-2018 and experienced associated reductions in deaths per 100,000.
 Despite these trends, the spread across all climate classifications spanned from averted to excess deaths.